battleofmages/battleofmages/README.md

 * Follow-up blocks like `else` and `catch` are written on the same line as the ending bracket `}` of the preceding block
 * A comment `// ` that is not at the first line of a block needs to be preceded by a new line
 * Private class fields need to explicitly state that they are `private`
+* The very first block in a source file is not preceded by a comment
+* A block requires a new empty line before and after it if there is more code in the same block